jesperberth/automationclass/lab04/lab4.md

 ![Alt text](pics/014_vscode_index_php.png?raw=true "vscode index.php")

 And finally lets create a playbook to run it all

+First we use our role to install and configure httpd and php next we have a simple task that copies our php file

 Create a new file 02_roles.yml add the following